patrickcyubahiro/patrickcyubahiro/README.md

 - 👯  Looking to collaborate on interesting projects that push the limits and any other that sounds cool.
 - 💬  Ask me about Full-stack Web and software Development, Technical Writing, Javascript, PHP, C++ and tech related ideas.
 - 👀 Pronouns: He/Him.
+- 🥅 One of my 2022 goals: to contribute more to Open Source projects.
 - ⚡  Fun fact: ​I​ enjoy ​pla​ying​ :guitar: on my spare time, :soccer:, :basketball:, 🎮 & I love fixing bugs :smile:

 📫 Write to: ampatrickcyubahiro@gmail.com.